somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 I also use it to store my ssh keys (see: [SSH-PIV]  and [SSH-PIV-CERT]).
 I used a mix of both guides to have ssh certificates but use the slot a (with a pin rather than a touch).
 I created the keys and certificate in slot A using the GUI rather than the command line.

-Make sure to generate RSA2048, ECC doesn't work with ssh.
+**Warning!** Make sure to generate RSA2048, ECC doesn't work with ssh.
 {: .notice--danger}

 Very roughly with probably a few lines missing, I did: